A2-ai/spackle/docs/configuration.md

 ### command `string[]`

 The command to execute.
 The first element is the command and the rest are arguments.
-The command is executed in the generated directory.

 ### if `string`

 The condition to execute the hook.
-The condition is evaluated in the context of the project slots.

-## slots `table`

-Slots are defined by one or more `[[slots]]` table entries in the `spackle.toml` file.
+The condition is templated just like the template files, allowing you to conditionally execute a hook.